score-json/json/docs/s-core/trustable/statements/JLS-08.md

 normative: true
 ---

-Each statement is scored based SME reviews or evidence.
+Each statement is scored based on SME reviews or automatic validation functions.
 (TODO)